Acidburn0zzz/Node_Mode/README.md

         }

+    node_mode_metadata

+        allows for a custom node_mode_Emitter
+        useful when defaults perform things one way async or sync
+            use file x or file y
+            connect to MongoDB or PostgresSQL (but this should be propsed to the team who made the node_mode_Emitter however I can )
+        SECURITY: there are implemetations to further understand how to properly protect explotation of the n_m_E (node_mode_Emiitters) which will be powerful however if this is not to be given any opportunity use the node_mode.js.secure file

+         template refer to parameter template, because that is what you are replacing to customize your node_mode_Emitter

+         if a parameter argument is missing then the node_mode_Emiiter will keep its default value for the parameter name

+         refer to the team who made the API that uses node_mode_Emitter on how to properly name the items inside the metadata so if there are several n_m_E (node_mode_Emiitters) in the API they can be routed properly

+         node_mode_args
+            this is when choice threads receieve arguments such as connecting to a certain database or choosing files a template will be given along as full support at a future time

     custom_dev
         perform object negotiation with the parameters of the n_m emitter implememt custom_dev of there is a permsssion set from node_mode emitter